CMSgov/ab2d-website/_pages/setup-instructions.md

 {% include copy_snippet.html code=setupSnippet language="shell" can_copy=true %}
     </li>
     <li>
-        Select Ubuntu from the leftmost panel and a window will appear.
+        Select <em>Ubuntu</em> from the leftmost panel and a window will appear.
 You will be entering commands at the dollar sign prompt ($).
 The easiest way to do this is to use copy and paste.
     </li>
 </ol>